-Switzerland has faced tremendous international pressure to share relevant information regarding non-resident account holders with other governments, which would help determine those account holders' tax liabilities abroad.
-In response, Switzerland has joined several international agreements on the automatic exchange of tax information (AEOI), and has committed to introducing automatic exchange with some countries by 2018, pursuant to the OECD Common Reporting Standard.
-While laudable, these reforms may be of limited help to developing countries whose budgets are most disproportionately affected by cross-border tax abuse.
+[4.7] Switzerland has faced tremendous international pressure to share relevant information regarding non-resident account holders with other governments, which would help determine those account holders' tax liabilities abroad.
+In response, Switzerland has joined several international agreements on mutual administrative assistance in tax matters as well as the automatic exchange of tax information (AEOI), 113 and has committed to introducing automatic exchange with some countries by 2018, pursuant to the OECD Common Reporting Standard.
+114 While laudable, these reforms may be of limited help to developing countries whose budgets are most disproportionately affected by cross-border tax abuse.
+115

-To begin with, the geographic coverage of the AEOI agreements will exclude many developing countries either outright, or by making the process for accessing tax information and mutual assistance from Switzerland for investigations and prosecutions of tax abuse unduly burdensome.
+[4.8] To begin with, the geographic coverage of the AEOI agreements will exclude many developing countries either outright, or by making the process for accessing tax information and mutual assistance from Switzerland for investigations and prosecutions of tax abuse unduly burdensome.
 Switzerland has indicated that it will include only countries "with which there are close economic and political ties and which, if appropriate, provide their taxpayers with sufficient scope for regularization."
 Switzerland will enjoy considerable discretion in determining with which countries it will share tax information.
 It could refuse to share tax information with a country, for example, if it believes the country lacks the capacity to provide reciprocal data about Swiss resident taxpayers, abide by confidentiality requirements or implement additional safeguards for protection of personal data.
 The administrative burden to access tax information may be simply too high for many underresourced tax administrations in developing countries.
-Moreover, Switzerland has reportedly sought more favorable terms from some developing countries, such as lower withholding taxes for Swissbased companies, in return for including these expanded information-sharing provisions when it renegotiates tax agreements.
-This type of quid pro quo could potentially lead to a net decline in domestic resource mobilization in some developing countries rather than an increase.